WAS-D/Stuff/README.md

 # A Collection of random Junk that I play around with
-# Anything that is named after the file ending is a programming reference file.
+Anything that is named after the file ending is a programming reference file.
+I use onlinegdb.com to test these, since I computer hop to mutch.